You’re getting sleepy, very sleepy. This stereotypical line, delivered by fictional hypnosis for decades, has given hypnosis a bad rap.

 That’s why hypnosis works.
 It helps you get to the root cause of your habit or fixation.

-Ok, so that’s a very broad overview of hypnosis.
+Ok, so that’s a very broad overview of what hypnosis is.

 You likely have many questions left unanswered.
-This guide will help you research hypnosis at a deeper level, including providing insights into how it works, what is actually taking place in the brain during hypnosis, and what you can do to get started.
+This guide will help you research hypnosis at a deeper level, including providing insights into what is hypnosis, what is actually taking place in the brain during hypnosis, and what you can do to get started.

 A range of terms may be used to describe hypnosis, and they’re sometimes used interchangeably.
 But each one refers to a different part of the process.